The questions and answers listed below are just some of the frequent questions we receive regarding residence life.

 Does UMF provide a shuttle service for the Farmington area and other destinations?
 Back to top

 YES!
 UMF Department of Student Life offers trips to Hannaford/Walmart every Tuesday and Wednesday from 6pm – 9pm and weekend trips to the Concord Bus Terminal in Augusta (drop-offs – Friday Afternoon and Pick-Ups Sunday Afternoons).
-Students have to reserve a seat for the Concord Trips w/ Judy Peary-Adams and there is a refundable $20 holding charge for the seat, which the students get back upon arrival to their seat.
+Students have to reserve a seat for the August/Farmington Concord Trips w/ Judy Peary and there is a refundable $20 holding charge for the seat, which the students get back upon arrival completion of their trip.
 Students need to go to the on-line Concord Bus Schedule (on their website) for scheduling and ticketing information.
 For more information, please contact Student Life at 207-778-7348.